Is it Right for me?

 How do I register?

 Registration for an online course is the same as registering for any other course the college offers.
-For admission info, please call 919-735-5151ext 6720 or click here for admissions info.
+For admission info, please call 919-735-5151ext 6720 or visit the Admissions page (opens in a new window)

 Using the Webadvisor, Current students (who are enrolled in courses) can register and pay for classes online using Webadvisor.
 However, students must meet with their advisor prior to their posted registration date, which will be emailed to you via your WCC Mail.
 To visit the Webadvisor site go to: http://www.waynecc.edu and click Webadvisor link.